AltSysrq/neo2-variants/README.md

 Differences from standard Neo2 (common)
 ---------------------------------------

-The right alt key is always actually right alt in all the variants.

 The keys between  and including the ones  labelled `1` and `=`  are rotated one space to the right.
 This moves _all_  the symbols on each key.
 Then, the digits